-The following are the recommended standards for using DOC++ for ALMA software.
-A suggested example ALMA usage of DOC++ may be found in the appendices, including examples of each of the following.
+The following are the recommended standards for using doxygen for ALMA software.
+A suggested example ALMA usage of doxygen may be found in the appendices, including examples of each of the following.

-- Use @Include to include files for related classes.
-This facilitates the document creation and is also recommended in the DOC++ guide. - Use @see (where appropriate) for class documentation.
-Author and version are stored in the code repository. - Use @exception, @return, @precondition, @postcondition, and @param (where appropriate) for C++ methods.
-The class Bar has a constructor method with examples.

-- Use a standard configuration file to store DOC++ options. - Document private members.
+- Use @Include to include files for related classes.. - Use @see (where appropriate) for class documentation.
+Author and version are stored in the code repository. - Use @exception, @return, @pre, @post, and @param (where appropriate) for C++ methods.
+The class Bar has a constructor method with examples. - Use a standard configuration file to store doxygen options. - Document private members.
 In general it seems better to provide more rather than less documentation about the class. - Use upwards arrows in the class graphs to conform with accepted generalisation convention.

-A doc++.conf configuration file is included in the example.
-It should be noted that this is a suggested DOC++ usage and that no doubt it will solicit comments.
-The authors feel that a separate document on DOC++ usage for IDL, C, C++ and Java might be more appropriate.
+A doxygen configuration file is included in the example.
+It should be noted that this is a suggested doxygen usage and that no doubt it will solicit comments.
+The authors feel that a separate document on doxygen usage for IDL, C, C++ and Java might be more appropriate.